steffenbrand/curr-curr/README.md

     $exchangeRate->getCurrency();
     $exchangeRate->getRate();
 } catch (ExchangeRatesRequestFailedException $e) {
+    // webservice might not be present
-    // this might fail, since we rely on a webservice } catch (ExchangeRatesMappingFailedException $e) {
+} catch (ExchangeRatesMappingFailedException $e) {
-    // this might fail, since the webservice might change } catch (CurrencyNotSupportedException $e) {
+    // webservice might not deliver what we expect
+} catch (CurrencyNotSupportedException $e) {
-    // you might request an exchange rate, that is not provided }
+    // requested currency might not be provided
+}
 ```